Natchez language

 The Natchez language is the ancestral language of the Natchez people who historically inhabited Mississippi and Louisiana, and who now mostly live among the Muscogee and Cherokee peoples in Oklahoma.
 The language is considered to be either unrelated to other indigenous languages of the Americas or distantly related to the Muskogean languages.

 The phonology of Natchez is atypical in having voicing distinction in its sonorants but not in its obstruents; it also has a wide range of morphophonemic processes.
 Morphologically, it has complex verbal inflection and a relatively simple nominal inflection (the ergative case marks nouns in transitive clauses), and its syntax is characterized by active-stative alignment and subject-object-verb word order (or more accurately Agent-Object-Verb and Subject-Verb).
-Natchez storytellers used a specific register, "cannibal speech" to impersonate cannibals, a recurring character in Natchez oral literature.
+Natchez storytellers used a specific register, "cannibal speech", to impersonate cannibals, a recurring character in Natchez oral literature.

 The Natchez chiefdom was destroyed in the 1730s by the French; Natchez speakers took refuge among their neighbors and accompanied them when the U.S. federal government forcibly removed them to Indian Territory (now Oklahoma) on the Trail of Tears.
 That meant that Natchez speakers were frequently multilingual in Muscogee, Cherokee, Natchez, and English.
 The language gradually became endangered, and it is now generally considered extinct in spite of recent revitalization efforts.
 Much of what is known of the language comes mostly from its last fluent speakers, Watt Sam and Nancy Raven, who worked with linguist Mary R. Haas in the 1930s.

 The Natchez nation is now working to revive it as a spoken language.
 As of 2011, field linguists from the community were being trained in documentation techniques, and six members of the Natchez tribe in Oklahoma now speak the language, out of about 10,000.

 Classification

 The Natchez language is generally considered a language isolate.
 Mary Haas studied the language with Sam and Raven in the 1930s, and posited that Natchez was distantly related to the Muskogean languages, a hypothesis also accepted by Geoffrey Kimball, and initially proposed by John R. Swanton in 1924.

 In 1941 Haas also proposed grouping Natchez with the Atakapa, Chitimacha, and Tunica languages in a language family to be called Gulf.
-This proposal has not been widely accepted today by linguists.
+This proposal is not widely accepted today by linguists.